Weakly Inhomogeneous models for the Low-Redshift Universe: The Lifshitz-Khalatnikov quasi-isotropic solution for high-redshift radiation universes

-\\ From the second equation, it may be observed that the assumption $u_{0}^2 \sim 1$ is valid at the first order, de facto the second term of \ref{eq:equation2.12} is proportional to $t^{3}$, and for $ t \rightarrow 0$ is negligible respect to the first term.\\ The \emph{density contrast} moreover, may be defined as the ratio between the perturbed term and the zeroth order term of the density, giving : \\
+From the second equation, it might be observed that the assumption $u_{0}^2 \sim 1$ is valid at the first order, de facto the second term of \eqref{eq:equation2.12} is proportional to $t^{3}$, and for $ t \rightarrow 0$ is negligible respect to the first term.

+The \emph{density contrast} moreover, may be defined as the ratio between the perturbed term and the zeroth order term of the density, giving:

-\\ This behavior implies that, as expected in the standard cosmological model, the zeroth-order term of the energy density diverges more rapidly than the perturbation and the singularity is naturally approached with a vanishing density contrast.\\ Considering the last remaining equation of \ref{eq:equation2.10}, $^{3}R^{\alpha}_{\beta}$ at leading order may be written as : \\
+This behavior implies that, as expected in the standard cosmological model, the zeroth-order term of the energy density diverges more rapidly than the perturbation and the singularity is naturally approached with a vanishing density contrast.